Frequently Asked Questions

 The school provides a cooked meal daily at school for all students.

-There is no uniform required for Philpots Manor School but we do ask parents to provide students with their own PE kit consisting of: long/short sleeved jersey top, jumper/hoodie, long trousers, trainers, pair of socks, and hairband for long hair.
-As a lot of lessons take place outside, we also ask that you provide wellington boots and wet weather coats.
+We ask parents to provide students with their own PE kit consisting of; long/short sleeved top, jumper/hoodie, long trousers, trainers, socks and a hairband for long hair.
+As a lot of lessons take place outside we also ask that you provide wellington boots and outer layers appropriate for the weather and consider applying sunscreen before school if necessary.

 News & Stories